 So, when you tell your friends something, and you notice that they don’t have the vibe and enthusiasm that you expected, then you should remember that they’ve put you on the same peer level as them.
 And they don’t really take you seriously actually.

 But that doesn’t mean you will cut off your friendship with them.
 I mean, you are also a friend to someone and you’ve likely put at least one person on the same level as you right?
 And you wouldn’t really take what that person says seriously.
 Right?
 It’s just simple psychology and behavioral pattern.

 This is when some people view you as someone that is below their level.
 They can’t take to your advice, they can’t accept what you selling because they think that you don’t have what it takes to Impact them.

 This happens when you become too overfamiliar/jovial with some people.
-Excess of things, isn’t good.
+The excess of things isn’t good.

-When you laugh too much on group chats, you laugh even when you are being abused or bullied, you don’t take matters seriously.
+When you laugh too much in group chats, you laugh even when you are being abused or bullied, and you don’t take matters seriously.
 When you suppose not to talk, you scream.
 Etc

 These things can make you become too overfamiliar with people and they will believe that nothing “serious and good” can come out of you.